Airspeed Oxford: Canada

 The Royal Canadian Air Force ordered 25 Oxford Is in 1938.
 They were taken from RAF stocks and shipped to Canada in 1939 and assembled by Canadian Vickers at Montreal.
 Issued to the Central Flying School, they were later joined by large numbers of RAF aircraft to equip the Service Flying Training Schools.

 819 Oxfords of all Marks were operated by the RCAF in Canada for the BCATP during the war.

 New Zealand

 New Zealand was one of the first nations to order the Oxford in 1937 with a contract for five Oxford Is; the fifth aircraft was modified as a survey aircraft.
 They were delivered to New Zealand by sea and assembled at RNZAF Hobsonville at the end of 1938.
 The RNZAF placed further orders for six and then 30 Oxfords.
 With the start of the Commonwealth Air Training Plan a further 140 aircraft were allocated, which included the last batch of 30 ordered.
 In total, the RNZAF operated 299 Oxfords between 1938 and 1952.

 South Africa

 As part of the Commonwealth Air Training Plan, the South African Air Force was allocated nearly 700 Oxfords which started to arrive in South Africa from November 1940.
 Due to the intense training, 256 aircraft were lost to accidents.
 Most survivors were withdrawn in 1945 and had been sold by 1947.

+United Kingdom

+Amy Johnson's Final Flight

+In January 1941, whilst flying an Oxford for the Air Transport Auxiliary (ATA), Amy Johnson flew off-course in adverse weather conditions, until her aircraft crashed into the Thames Estuary.
+Accounts vary, but it is generally accepted that she bailed out, then succumbed to the intense cold whilst in the water, and may then have been dragged underneath a rescue vessel.
+In difficult sea conditions, the Captain of the rescue vessel, Lt Cmdr Walter Fletcher, entered the water in an attempt to retrieve what was thought to be a body, but he lost consciousness in the extreme cold, and died in hospital several days later.